gridsingularity/gsy-e/wiki/docs/ios-installation-instructions.md

 #####  Done, you now should have a working d3a setup.

-Now, if you run d3a run `–help` , the help of d3a should be shown.
+Now, if you run `d3a run -–help` , the help of d3a should be shown.